 References:

-Configure Exchange Impersonation Using Exchange Management Shell - Exchange 2007
+Configure Exchange impersonation by using Exchange Management Shell - Exchange 2007

 Exchange Server 2007 makes use of Access Control Lists (ACL) to apply the permissions.
 You apply two rights; one that authorizes the Service Account access to Exchange Impersonation rights on the Client Access Server (CAS), and the other that is applied to either an AD account or an entire Mailbox database.
 This limits impersonation to an account-by-account basis, or to an entire mailbox database.